RedPointGlobal/redpoint-aml/README.md

 REVISION: 2
 TEST SUITE: None
 ```
-It may take a few minutes for the all the AML services to start.
+It takes a few minutes for the all the AML services to start.
 Please wait about 5-10 minutes before proceeding to retrieve the ingress endpoints in the next step.

 ### AML Endpoints
 Run the command below to retrieve the AML endpoints.